DEMNUni: disentangling dark energy from massive neutrinos with the void size function: Conclusions

 Finally, the results presented in this work show the 0-order statistics of voids, i.e. the VSF.
 A possible way to extend this work is to explore higher statistics of voids, such as the void-void and void-tracer correlation functions, and their sensitivity to distinguish among various combinations of DE-EoS and total neutrino masses.

 \acknowledgments GV and AR are supported by the project ``Combining Cosmic Microwave Background and Large Scale Structure data: an Integrated Approach for Addressing Fundamental Questions in Cosmology'', funded by the MIUR Progetti di Rilevante Interesse Nazionale (PRIN) Bando 2017 - grant 2017YJYZAH.
 AR acknowledges funding from Italian Ministry of Education, University and Research (MIUR) through the `Dipartimenti di eccellenza' project Science of the Universe.
+AP is supported by NASA ROSES grant 12-EUCLID12-0004, and NASA grant 15-WFIRST15-0008 to the Nancy Grace Roman Space Telescope Science Investigation Team ``cosmology with the High Latitude Survey''.
+AP acknowledges support from the Simons Foundation to the Center for Computational Astrophysics at the Flatiron Institute.
 The DEMNUni simulations were carried out in the framework of ``The Dark Energy and Massive-Neutrino Universe" project, using the Tier-0 IBM BG/Q Fermi machine and the Tier-0 Intel OmniPath Cluster Marconi-A1 of the Centro Interuniversitario del Nord-Est per il Calcolo Elettronico (CINECA).
 We acknowledge a generous CPU and storage allocation by the Italian Super-Computing Resource Allocation (ISCRA) as well as from the coordination of the ``Accordo Quadro MoU per lo svolgimento di attività congiunta di ricerca Nuove frontiere in Astrofisica: HPC e Data Exploration di nuova generazione'', together with storage from INFN-CNAF and INAF-IA2.
-AP is supported by NASA ROSES grant 12-EUCLID12-0004, and NASA grant 15-WFIRST15-0008 to the Nancy Grace Roman Space Telescope Science Investigation Team ``cosmology with the High Latitude Survey''.
-AP acknowledges support from the Simons Foundation to the Center for Computational Astrophysics at the Flatiron Institute.